-We are looking forward to welcoming all the boys back to the school campus for the Michaelmas term.
-Our first priority is the safety of all those in the Abingdon community and during the course of the summer we have put in place appropriate measures in order to open safely.
+Our first priority is the safety of all those in the Abingdon community and we have put in place appropriate measures in order to operate safely.

 The situation is dynamic and the guidance we are able to give parents is often dependent on the information we receive from the government.
 We will update this page and notify parents when further details become available.

 We are looking forward to welcoming the boys back to school tomorrow for the second half of term.
 Please note the following:

 - The School continues to follow government guidance and will remain open physically.

 - We will be operating as we did at the end of the first half of the Michaelmas term but we may have to adapt our procedures if government guidelines change.
 Music and sport will continue as they were at the end of the first half of term until further notice.

 - As of Monday 2 November, face masks will now be required to be worn by boys and staff when inside buildings in corridors and circulation spaces such as houserooms.
 Masks may be worn in classrooms, boarding houses and offices but are not mandatory in these areas.
 Boys are required to have a clean mask with them at all times and a sealable plastic bag in which to keep the mask when it is not being worn eg when eating.